 The project aims at highlighting the resources that have the potential of being drivers for sustainable growth in the project area and the indicators of environmental condition, focusing on the geophysical properties of the local underwater environment and the local underwater cultural heritage resources.
 In order the project aim to be carried out, a series of objectives have been set, as follows:

-- Contribute to the monitoring of natural processes / erosion pattern along the Methoni coast, providing a reliable, high resolution baseline bathymetric surface of the Methoni bay, to which past and future surfaces can be compared to
+- To provide a reliable, high resolution baseline bathymetric surface of the Methoni bay, to which past and future bathymetric surfaces can be compared to, for understanding and monitoring of physical processes and erosion patterns along the Methoni coast

-- Assess the short-term evolution of the marine archaeological sites, particularly the prehistoric settlement condition and physical stability
+- To assess the short-term evolution of the local marine archaeological sites

 Methodology